hogeschool/Software-Construction/Workshop - Operating systems and Bash/05_permissions.md

 ```

 ### Assignment
-Create a script that adds execute permission for the owner and removes write permission for others on a file.
+Create a command that adds execute permission for the owner and removes write permission for others on a file.
 > *Hint: Use `chmod u+x` and `chmod o-w`.*

 <br>